-Tip: when the tour is over you can visit the Gravity Bar, here you can order a delicious drink with a panorama view over the city.
+Tip: when the tour is over you can visit the Gravity Bar, where you can order a delicious drink with a panorama view over the city.

 #5 Get out of Dublin for some awesome hikes

-In Dublin you can do many great things, but outside the city there are also some awesome hikes.
+In Dublin, you can do many great things, but outside the city, there are also some awesome hikes.
 The biggest advantage is that you can discover the Irish countryside.
 Nature here is unspoiled and truly beautiful.
-In terms of walks, there are a number of possibilities.
+In terms of walks, there are several options.
 We have done the Howth Cliff Walk and really recommend it.
 It is a 12 km walk and takes about 3 hours.
-From the center of Dublin you can easily reach Howth in 25 minutes by taking the DART.
-Once you arrive in Howth, there are signs depicting the walk, it’s that simple!
+From the center of Dublin, you can easily reach Howth in 25 minutes by taking the DART.
+Once you arrive in Howth, signs are depicting the walk, it’s that simple!

-If you want to visit Howth via a tour we highly recommend below tour.
+If you want to visit Howth via a tour we highly recommend the below tour.
 More information can be found via the link.
-Also you can book your ticket easily via the link.
+Also, you can book your ticket easily via the link.